 The most crucial part of this is making sure you’re choosing to target the correct keywords.

-Let’s look, for example, in the scenario from earlier when we were going to buy a CRM.
+For example, let’s look at the scenario from earlier when we were going to buy a CRM.

 That’s because the software vendor that created that blog post we saw was targeting that particular keyword.
-Finding valuable keywords and then developing content (blogs specifically) around those keywords is a great way of getting your content in front of the right people, where they are already searching and turning strangers into visitors!
+Finding valuable keywords and then developing content (blogs specifically) around those keywords is an excellent way of getting your content in front of the right people.
+They are already searching and turning strangers into visitors!

 Attract Phase Tactics: